Xavier Philippe (criminal): Attempted murder of Grégory C. and Tony Gomez

-On the night of 28 April 1998, Grégory, the partner of Tony Gomez, manager of the famous Banana Café, returned home.
-A man armed with a rifle was waiting for him and shot him in the arm.
-The victim managed to escape and went to alert the emergency services in the bar.
-The shooter was arrested after bar patrons blocked the door to the residence.
-The investigation revealed that the shooter, a truck driver from Orléans, had spoken six times on the phone with Xavier Philippe on the night of the attack.
-He claimed to have acted on orders but refused to name his employer.
+Around midnight on April 28 in 1998, Grégory, living with Tony Gomez, was shot in the arm with a rifle when returning home.
+The victim escaped and went to alert the emergency services in the bar.
+The shooter was apprehended after bar patrons blocked the exit of the residence.
+Philippe denied any knowledge of the shooter, but investigation revealed that they had spoken six times on the phone that night.
+The shooter, a truck driver, claimed to have acted on orders but refused to name his employer.
 At the time of the incident, Philippe was the financial director of the Banana Café.

-Gomez is questioned and is convinced that Philippe organised the attack.
-He immediately felt targeted: he had seen Xavier Philippe stealing from the café's cash register and had discovered the existence of a life insurance policy taken out in his name for the benefit of Xavier Philippe's mother.
-He suspected him immediately.
-Gomez was Bertrand Philippe's partner, Xavier Philippe's brother, for over twenty years.
-As Xavier Philippe got into a lot of trouble, which led him to prison, his mother begged her other son and his partner to take care of him.
-That is why they teamed up with Xavier Philippe to found a gay nightclub, the Banana Café, in 1989, in the Les Halles district.
+Gomez was questioned and believed Philippe organised the attack.
+He had seen Xavier Philippe stealing from the café's cash register and had discovered the existence of a life insurance policy taken out in his name for the benefit of Philippe's mother.
+When the case was revisited, Gomez stated:

+"I truly realize how lucky I was to have escaped Xavier Philippe's clutches when I avoided the death he had planned for me.
+His strength is (...) to always position himself as a victim.
+He is intelligent and completely amoral."

+Gomez was Bertrand Philippe's partner for over twenty years.
 When Bertrand Philippe committed suicide on 5 July 1995, his brother was convinced that Tony Gomez was to blame for his death.
 He allegedly ordered his assault in 1998.

+Philippe was charged in May 2006 with the attempted murder of Tony Gomez.
+At his residence, police had seized a pistol as well as swords and daggers, but these were not connected to the crime.